zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Child Zone" - The name of the child zone.

-This method also inherits the inputs of methods [Get-Delegation] and [Get-OOB-IPs].

 ### Prerequisite

-As specified in methods [Get-Delegation] and [Get-OOB-IPs].
+None.

 ### Test procedure

-1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Delegation].
+1. Get the set of name servers where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Delegation] ("Name Servers").

+2. If the *Name Servers* set is undefined, then output an undefined set and exit these test procedures.

+3. If the *Name Servers* set is empty, then output an empty set and exit these test procedures.

-2. Extract the set of name server names ("Names") from *Name Servers*.
+4. Extract the set of [out-of-bailiwick] name server names from *Name Servers* ("OOB Names").

-3. Get the IP addresses for any [out-of-bailiwick] name server names in *Names* by using method [Get-OOB-IPs] with *Names* as input.
+3. Get the IP addresses for name server names in *OOB Names* by using method [Get-OOB-IPs] with *OOB Names* as input.

-4. Merge the set returned with *Name Servers*.
+4. Merge the set returned from [Get-OOB-IPs] with *Name Servers*.

 5. Output the *Name Servers*.

 ### Outputs

-* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* A set of delegation name servers, where each unique name server name links to a possibly empty set of its IP addresses:
+  * Non-empty set: The normal case.
+  * Empty set: [Get-Delegation] returned an empty set.
+  * Undefined set: [Get-Delegation] returned an undefined set.

 ### Special procedural requirements